Technology

 1. Terminology

 Various Chinese national education laws use terms related to technology in education.
-However, no definitions are provided.
-The main terms are: education informatisation, smart education, education digitisation, distance education, and online education.
+However, no definitions were found.
+The main terms used are: education informatisation, smart education, education digitisation, distance education, and online education.

 The Key Areas of Work of the Ministry of Education in 2022 include education digitisation with regard to the implementation of the education digitisation strategy.

-The Rural Revitalisation Promotion Law of the People’s Republic of China of 29 April, 2021 refers to remote education in the context of continuous improvement of the running conditions of rural schools and support for the development of online distance education.
+The 2021 Rural Revitalisation Promotion Law of the People’s Republic of China refers to remote education in the context of continuous improvement of the running conditions of rural schools and support for the development of online distance education.
 Remote education aims to “continuously improve the running conditions of rural schools and support the development of online distance education”.

-According to the Education Law of the People’s Republic of China amended on 29 April, 2021, the state promotes education informatisation, accelerates the construction of educational information infrastructure, uses information technology to promote the popularisation and sharing of high-quality educational resources, and improves the level of education and teaching and education management.
+According to 1995 the Education Law of the People’s Republic of China (amended 2021), the state promotes education informatisation, accelerates the construction of educational information infrastructure, uses information technology to promote the popularisation and sharing of high-quality educational resources, and improves the level of education and teaching and education management.

-Education informatisation is also mentioned in such documents as Education Informatisation 2.0 Action Plan, 13th Five-Year Plan for Education Informatisation and Ten-Year Development Plan for Education Informatisation (2011–2020).
+Education informatisation is also mentioned in such documents as the National Outline for Medium and Long-term Educational Reform and Development (2010-2020), the Education Informatisation 2.0 Action Plan, the 13th Five-Year Plan for Education Informatisation and the Ten-Year Development Plan for Education Informatisation (2011–2020).

-In the Higher Education Law of the People’s Republic of China amended on 29 December, 2018 distance education is mentioned while describing state support for the use of radio, television, correspondence and other tools to implement higher education.
+In the 1998 Higher Education Law of the People’s Republic of China (amended 2018) distance education is mentioned while describing state support for the use of radio, television, correspondence and other tools to implement higher education.

 The 13th Five-Year Plan for Education Informatisation describes online education and sets the goals of developing online and distance education, promoting open sharing of various high-quality educational resources and providing services to the public.